 The Leveson Inquiry has already produced some delightful insights into the cosy relations between government, the press, the police and business.
 But can these insights be topped by yesterday’s revelations when the Prime Minister, David Cameron, was subjected to the inquisition?
+And the source of the amusement?
+Eve of conference speech texts received by David Cameron.

 Just prior to his leader’s speech at the 2009 Conservative Party conference Rebekah Brooks, the new Chief Executive at News International, sent a rather gushing message to David Cameron: